dnanexus/dxWDL/doc/ExpertOptions.md

 ```
 dx describe /builds/1.02/applets/hello --json --details | jq '.details | .womSourceCode' | sed 's/"//g' | base64 --decode | gunzip
 ```

+# Recompilation

+Any significant WDL workflow is compiled into multiple DNAx applets and workflows.
+Naively, any modification to the WDL source would necessitate recompilation of all the constituent objects, which is expensive.
+To optimize this use case, all generated platform objects are checksumed.
+If a dx:object has not changed, it is not recompiled, and the existing version can be used.
+The checksum covers the WDL source code, the DNAx runtime specification, and any other attributes.
+There are two exceptions: the project name, and the folder.
+This allows moving WDL workflows in the folder hierarchy without recompilation.